There is a lot of talk about the seriousness of a DUI, but what about the penalties for a first DUI offense?

 Can you go to jail for afirst DUI?
 How much probation would you be made to do if you were to plead guilty or no contest?
 What sort of conditions would I be made to complete?
 What are the penalties for DUI?

 Before my promotion to the Felony Division, I was an Assistant State Attorney in County Court prosecuting DUIs that occurred all throughout Miami-Dade County.
-Now, as a South Florida DUI attorney, I use the tools I learned as a prosecutor to exploit the inherent weaknesses in a DUI case.
+Now, as a Miami-Dade County DUI attorney, I use the tools I learned as a prosecutor to exploit the inherent weaknesses in a DUI case.

 While every accused person should know the maximum penalties that they are facing, they should also know the minimum penalties, too.
 Yes, that’s right.
 Minimum penalties.